Laurence Fishburne: Personal life

 Fishburne married actress Hajna O. Moss in 1985, in New York.
-They have two children, son Langston (born 1987) and daughter Montana Fishburne (born 1991).
+They have two children, son Langston (b.
+1987) and daughter Montana Fishburne (b.
+1991).
 Hajna and Laurence divorced in the 1990s.

 Fishburne dated actress Victoria Dillard from 1992 to 1995.

-Fishburne met actress Gina Torres and they were engaged in February 2001 and married on September 22, 2002, at The Cloisters museum in New York City.
-On January 8, 2007, Fishburne's spokesman Alan Nierob announced the couple were expecting their first child together.
-A daughter, Delilah, was born to the couple in June 2007.
+Fishburne and actress Gina Torres got engaged in February 2001 and got married on September 22, 2002, at the Cloisters, a museum in New York City.
+On January 8, 2007, Fishburne's spokesman Alan Nierob announced that the couple were expecting a child together.
+Their daughter, Delilah, was born in June 2007.

 On September 20, 2017, it was confirmed that Torres and Fishburne were separated and had been keeping the separation private for the last year.
-Fishburne filed for divorce on November 2, 2017, and the divorce was finalized effective May 11, 2018, after Torres and Fishburne reached a final settlement on April 16, 2018.
+Fishburne filed for divorce on November 2, 2017; he and Torres reached a final settlement on April 16, 2018; and the divorce became effective May 11, 2018.

 Fishburne lives in Hollywood, and also maintains a residence in New York City, in the Castle Village Co-Op in the Hudson Heights section of Washington Heights.
-He is a fan of Brazilian author Paulo Coelho and plans to produce a movie based on his novel The Alchemist.
+He is a fan of Brazilian author Paulo Coelho; in 2009 he said he was planning to produce a movie based on Coelho’s novel The Alchemist.